ermatlock/ermatlock/README.md

 When I discovered coding as a real path I could take, my eyes were opened to a world where I can take all my creative skills and merge them with my technical skills.
 It is a joy to build something from the ground up using something as abstract as lines of characters.
 When it comes to software development, I am hooked.

-Aside from my professional work, I am an avid science and sci-fi nerd and play a talkbox.
+Aside from my professional work, I am an avid science and sci-fi nerd and I play a talkbox.
 Let's chat science and music!

 ## Technologies:
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)